jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

 ### Saving Your Work
 - Member data is automatically saved as you make changes
 - No manual save is required
-- Data persists between application sessions
+- Data persists between sessions

 ### Exporting Data
-- Currently, the application focuses on display functionality
+- The application focuses on display functionality
 - Keep your original CSV file as a backup
 - Consider taking screenshots of important displays

 ---

-*This guide covers the basic functionality of the Joyride Event Display Application.
-For technical support or feature requests, please contact the development team.*
+Thank you for helping us make every JoyRide event special.
+Together, we create memories that last a lifetime.
+Kids.
+Cars.
+Smiles.